dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-3.md

 * The <xref:Microsoft.AspNetCore.Components.Forms.ValidationSummary> component displays a list of validation messages.
 * The <xref:Microsoft.AspNetCore.Components.Forms.ValidationMessage%601> components hold validation messages for the form's fields.

 Blazor includes several form element components to assist you with creating forms.
-The following form uses <xref:Microsoft.AspNetCore.Components.Forms.InputText>, <xref:Microsoft.AspNetCore.Components.Forms.InputDate>, and <xref:Microsoft.AspNetCore.Components.Forms.InputNumber> components.
+The following form uses <xref:Microsoft.AspNetCore.Components.Forms.InputText>, <xref:Microsoft.AspNetCore.Components.Forms.InputDate%601>, and <xref:Microsoft.AspNetCore.Components.Forms.InputNumber%601> components.
 Each of these is bound to a model property with `@bind-Value` Razor syntax, where `Value` is a property in each input component.

 In the component's `@code` block, C# code includes a `Movie` component parameter tied to the form via the [`[SupplyParameterFromForm]` attribute](xref:Microsoft.AspNetCore.Components.SupplyParameterFromFormAttribute).